ldvsantos-uefs/revisaoescopo/1-MANUSCRITO/revisao_escopo_en.md

 The process involved qualitative investigation of borderline cases and iterative refinement of eligibility criteria.
 Validation yielded a 90.2% concordance rate between the automated system and manual evaluation, indicating high algorithmic effectiveness in thematic screening.

-### 2.4.4 Bibliographic Coverage Verification and Automated Categorization
+### 2.4.4 Coverage Verification and Automated Categorization

 An automated system verified bibliographic coverage, ensuring completeness and consistency between textual citations and bibliographic files.